raphideb/raphideb.github.io/content/kubernetes/oracle.md

 ## Cleanup

-### Delete Single Database
+### Delete Oracle Deployment

 ```bash
 ./del_oracle.sh
 ```

-Select the database to delete from the list.
+This will delete everything from Oracle, including the Operator.

 ### Manual Deletion